AceCentre/AAC-Corpora-Collecting/Grid3/README.md

 ## Output
 The program generates several CSV files with comprehensive data including word/phrase, effort scores, scanning effort scores, grid names, positions, and word types.
 These CSV files are stored in the specified output directory.

+### Word Types

+This is done using the brown corpus and NLTK.
+A quick reminder of what the types mean:

+- NOUN: This tag is used for words that are nouns, which are typically people, places, things, or ideas.
+Examples include "dog", "city", "happiness".
+- PHRASE: Represents multi-word expressions or phrases.
+- ADV (Adverb): Adverbs modify verbs, adjectives, or other adverbs.
+They often express manner, place, time, frequency, degree, level of certainty, etc. Examples include "quickly", "here", "very".
+- VERB: Verbs are action words or state of being words.
+Examples include "run", "is", "think".
+- ADJ (Adjective): Adjectives describe or modify nouns.
+They can indicate size, quantity, color, etc. Examples include "big", "blue", "happy".
+- PRON (Pronoun): Pronouns stand in for nouns or noun phrases.
+Examples include "he", "they", "it".
+- ADP (Adposition): This can refer to prepositions and postpositions used to express spatial or temporal relations or mark various semantic roles.
+Examples include "in", "at", "by".
+- NUM (Numeral): Numerals are words that denote numbers.
+Examples include "one", "first", "2019".
+- DET (Determiner): Determiners are words placed in front of nouns to clarify what the noun refers to.
+Examples include "the", "a", "these".
+- CONJ (Conjunction): Conjunctions connect clauses, sentences, words, or other parts of speech.
+Examples include "and", "but", "or".
+- PRT (Particle): Particles are function words that must be associated with another word or phrase to impart meaning and do not fit well into other categories.
+This can include infinitive markers like "to" in "to run".
+- X: This tag is often used for words that do not belong to any of the above categories or cannot be easily classified.
+It can also represent words or fragments that are not understood.

 ## Warnings

 - Effort scores are based on this: https://docs.google.com/document/d/1ZJAt1JkpXcHgazEkWMFxxD_l117eD21p1uEFLMqjrjA/edit#heading=h.h0hbg6a3svdx - we havent checked this much yet